Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 The Israeli military also said it hit buildings in Tehran associated with the Basij, the all-volunteer force of Iran’s paramilitary Revolutionary Guard that conducted the bloody crackdown on protesters in January that killed thousands and saw tens of thousands detained in the country.

-Israeli military spokesman Brig.
-Gen. Effie Defrin said the military struck a building in the Iranian city of Qom Tuesday where clerics were expected to meet to discuss selecting a new supreme leader.
+Defrin, the Israeli military spokesman, said the military struck a building in the Iranian city of Qom on Tuesday where clerics were expected to meet to discuss selecting a new supreme leader.
 He said the army was still assessing whether anyone was hit.

-The semiofficial Fars and Tasnim news agencies, both believed to be close to the Guard, linked the building to Iran’s Assembly of Experts and said Wednesday there was no meeting there at the time of the attack.
-Fars said that the assembly was meeting remotely, without elaborating.
+The semiofficial Fars and Tasnim news agencies, both believed to be close to the Guard, said Wednesday there was no meeting there at the time of the attack.

 Hundreds have died, including children